 This website mainly focuses on Cocolandia, our fruity oasis in south-western Ecuador.
 You can come live here and help us with the project, or you can buy land nearby and assist with the project that way.
 We list a number of other fruit forest projects here which have various ownership situations and policies on staying:

 Terra Frutis - the most established raw vegan/fruitarian and sustainable food forest project in Ecuador.
-Located in the Nambija Valley along Rio Zamora in Morona-Santiago, "Mount Frutis" spans 136 hectares and is already home to hundreds if not thousands of fruit trees.
+Located in the Nambija Valley along Rio Zamora in Morona-Santiago, "Mount Frutis" spans 136 hectares and is already home to thousands of fruit trees.
 Ranging from 720m elevation at the river to 1200m at the summit and offering everything from mountain streams and primary forest to recovering cow pasture and secondary overgrowth, this flagship project will eventually provide wet-tropical fruity nourishment to 20+ fruitarians.
 Terra Frutis was founded as an "anti-establishment movement with food production, health and community as important aspects."
 Contact the nice folks at Terra Frutis via their website or via their social media for more information on membership and volunteering.

 Lumicon Farm